coreos/locksmith/README.md

 ## Reboot windows

 `locksmithd` can be configured to only reboot during certain timeframes.
+These reboot windows work with any reboot strategy.

 The reboot window is configured through two environment variables, `LOCKSMITHD_REBOOT_WINDOW_START` and `LOCKSMITHD_REBOOT_WINDOW_LENGTH`.
 Here is an example configuration:

 ```
 LOCKSMITHD_REBOOT_WINDOW_START=14:00